-Are you worried about the security of your home?
+Are you worried about your home security?
 While violent crimes are diminishing, petty crimes such as theft are constantly on the rise.
 So, it may be reassuring that someone breaking in probably has no intention of harming you.
 But it will still be an incredibly traumatic experience.
 As such, you need to do what you can to prevent it.

 When you think about this, it’s important to consider what makes a home a target for theft.
 Why do some houses get broken into while others are left completely alone?
 This is all about setting up the right deterrent and sending a message to those who might be considering stealing from you.